 Some of the more popular cleansing oils are

 These products are solid at room temperature however become liquid on contact with your skin once you rub them in.
-Balms works in the same way as oils and like oils, some balms emulsify on contact with water while others need additional help to be removed.
+Balms work in the same way as oils and like oils, some balms emulsify on contact with water while others need additional help to be removed.

-You can read a review of some the balms I have used here and choose from the recommendations below.
+You can read a review of some of the balms I have used here and choose from the recommendations below.

 Oil vs balm how do you choose

-Choosing the right cleanser is important because ensures your skin is clean without stripping your skins natural oils or clogging your pore.
+Choosing the right cleanser is important because ensures your skin is clean without stripping your skin’s natural oils or clogging your pore.
 From personal experience whenever I use products that are not suitable for my skin it acts up in the form of erupting with acne and more recently allergic reactions.
 So what matters when choosing a cleanser?

 This is the easiest way to choose, which do you prefer?
 There is no point in using an oil or balm that everyone raves about if you absolutely hate how it feels on your skin.
-Skin care should be enjoyable, it’s not medicine so pick a product (oil or balm) with a texture that you can enjoy and just go with it.
+Skincare should be enjoyable, it’s not medicine so pick a product (oil or balm) with a texture that you can enjoy and just go with it.

-I have used both and although I lean toward balms I have some oils in my rotation which I use them from time to time depending on how my skin feels.
+I have used both and although I lean toward balms I have some oils in my rotation which I use from time to time depending on how my skin feels.

 Depending on your skin type either an oil or balm may be better for you.
-Generally, cleansing oils are better for oily skin because they provide a deeper cleanse and but can be potentially drying to other skin types.
+Generally, cleansing oils are better for oily skin because they provide a deeper cleanse but can be potentially drying to other skin types.

 Cleansing balms, on the other hand, are much richer so are better if you have normal to dry skin.
 However, it still comes down to preference and the product you choose.
-I have oily skin and prefer to use a balm most of the time which directly contradicts with what I just recommended.
+I have oily skin and prefer to use a balm most of the time which directly contradicts what I just recommended.

 To make sure to pick the right product, look at the label if it says deep cleanse then stay away if your skin is dry or use it periodically.
 However, in general, I would say a cleansing balm is more suitable for a wider variety of skin types so if in doubt go for the balm.